Give in to temptation because resistance is futile when it comes to the city's best burnt cheesecakes.

 Fluff Bakery, available online, 4 Jalan Pisang, Singapore 199071

 The modern Spanish eatery knows what’s up when it comes to the delightful combination of crust and cheese.
-Its cakes aren’t as torched as others, but the molten core is as good as it gets.
-Snack lovers will be pleased to know you can get the goods in mini sizes ($22/two pieces) as well as bigger whole cakes ($46-$115).
+Its cakes aren’t as torched as others, but the rich, cheesy core is as good as it gets.
+Dessert lovers will be pleased to know you can get the goods in medium ($46) and large ($108) whole cake sizes.
+Great for parties and gatherings!

 Esquina, available online, 16 Jiak Chuan Road, Singapore 089267